hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_account.html.markdown

 A `identity` block supports the following:

-* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on the Cognitive Account.
+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Cognitive Account.
 Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).

-* `identity_ids` - (Optional) A list of IDs for User Assigned Managed Identity resources to be assigned.
+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Cognitive Account.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.